venkatshan707/venkat-shopping-cart/README.md

    3.User can be able to edit items in cart (update quantity, delete items in cart)

-* To RUn this Project in your Machine you should have Angular 6 or Greater Version and Node installed.
+* To Run this Project in your Machine you should have Angular 6 or Greater Version and Node installed.

 # Step 1 : Clone Project
 To clone This project in your local machine, use following Command in Command prompt.